irfanbehic/irfanbehic/README.md

 - 👋 Hi, I’m @irfanbehic
 - 👀 I’m interested in IOS Development and Data Science
-- 🌱 I’m currently working in a engineering company as a Data Analyst
+- 🌱 I’m currently working in a engineering company as a Data / Web Analyst

 <!---
 irfanbehic/irfanbehic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.